dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 [10]: https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4

-So, a request to create a wishlist might look something like the following:
+So, a request to create a wishlist might look something like this:

 ```http
 PUT /wishlists/classics HTTP/1.1